-After Grade 11, students and families will be advised if student results do not meet the qualifications required for their chosen candidacy.
+Soon after the end of Quarter 3 in Grade 11, students and families will be advised if student results do not meet the qualifications required for their chosen candidacy.

 Students not meeting the qualifications will be guided through alterations to their registration profile to better match their potential for success.